tax16/FeatureFlagBundle/README.md

 ```
 #### Available Attributes for Feature Flag Management:

-⚡ There are 7 attributes available to manage feature flags:
+⚡ There are 7 attributes available to manage feature:

 - `#[FeatureFlagSwitchClass]`: Switches the entire class behavior based on a feature flag.
 - `#[FeatureFlagSwitchMethod]`: Switches a specific method in a class based on a feature flag.